ringcentral/engage-digital-api-docs/docs/app-sdk/config.md

 ## IFrame Messaging

 The Engage Digital App SDK offers iframe rendering features.
-The main inconvenience with iframes is the communication with the parent window (the SMCC).
+The main inconvenience with iframes is the communication with the parent window (Engage Digital).

-The Engage Digital App SDK offers via ​`window.postMessage​` method the feature to send messages from an iframe to the SMCC window.
+The Engage Digital App SDK offers via ​`window.postMessage​` method the feature to send messages from an iframe to the Engage Digital window.
 You will get more details on how `window.postMessage` works in this [technical review](h​ttps://developer.mozilla.org/en-US/docs/Web/API/Window.postMessage​).

-### Sending a Message to the SMCC Window
+### Sending a Message to the Engage Digital Window

-On the iframe side, here is an example of how to send a message to SMCC window:
+On the iframe side, here is an example of how to send a message to Engage Digital window:

 ``` javascript
     window.parent.postMessage({